-If you’re heading off on a trip where you’ll be flying, and you have piercings, you may be wondering if you’ll have to worry about getting through security checkpoints with them at the airport.
-This can definitely increase your travel anxiety.
+If you’re heading off on a trip where you’ll be flying, and you have metal piercings, you may be wondering if you’ll have to worry about getting through security checkpoints with them at the airport.
+Understandably, this can cause some stress, especially if you have new piercings and are unable to remove them for TSA.

 How do airport metal detectors work?

 Metal detectors are pretty magical in the way they work.
-Metal detectors are used in all sorts of security settings, like stadiums and event venues, malls, schools, and of course, airports.
-They can be the standing units that you walk through, or in a wand form so security can easily wave them over someone’s body or bags.
+They are used in all sorts of security settings, like stadiums and event venues, malls, schools, and of course, airports.
+The two most common types of metal detectors that you will see at the airport are the walk through setups or the wands which a TSA agent holds near your body.

-The equipment sends out an electromagnetic field that goes and goes until it finds something metallic.
-At that point, the detector sets of an alarm or a beep to indicate to the TSA workers at the airport that the electromagnetic field has been disrupted by a metallic object.
-Pretty neat, right?
-Unless you have metallic jewelry, that is.
+The detector sends out an electromagnetic field that until it finds something metallic.
+At that point, the detector will set off a small alarm or a beep to indicate to the TSA workers at the airport that the electromagnetic field has been disrupted by a metallic object.
+Pretty interesting – unless you are worried about having metallic jewelry.

 What types of metal are detected?

-In airports, the metal detectors are not looking for jewelry though.
+If you are worried about your piercings setting off the detector, it’s important to remember that airport security is not in place to find jewelry.
+Ultimately, TSA isn’t worried about your jewelry.
 TSA is looking for threatening objects that contain metals, including weapons like knives and guns, or even explosives that people may be trying to sneak through security and on to a plane.

 In order to detect these items, the settings on the metal detector don’t have to be very high.
-If they are looking for smaller metallic items, the sensitivity on the machine would need to be adjusted for that.
+If they are looking for smaller metallic items, the sensitivity on the machine would need to be increased.

 At an airport, you’re not likely to come across a super sensitive metal detector, because then people would be getting stopped all the time for small things, potentially limiting the chance that the big, dangerous items would actually be detected.